 - “We need to evaluate three factors when deciding…”

 - “There are two reasons to support X, and three reasons to support Y.”

 - “There are three good reasons to …, but one strong reason not to”

-For longer essays or dissertations, you might offer a short description of what each area of discussion will be.
+For longer essays or dissertations, you might offer more than a single introductory paragraph.